nrennie/nrennie.rbind.io/content/portfolio/research/index.md

 ---
 title: "Research"
 subtitle: ""
-excerpt: "My research interests lie in statistics, more specifically in time series analysis, with a focus on applications to health data."
+excerpt: "My research interests lie in statistics and data science, with a focus on applications to health data."
 date: 2022-10-01
 weight: 1
 author: "Nicola Rennie"